ibm-cloud-docs/vpc/console-tutorial.md

 1. Click **Compute > Virtual server instances** in the navigation pane and click **Create**.
 1. Enter a name for the instance, such as `my-instance`.
-1. Select the VPC that you created.
 1. Select a resource group for the instance.
 1. _Optional:_ Enter tags to help you organize and find your resources.
 You can add more tags later.
 For more information, see [Working with tags](/docs/account?topic=account-tag).
 1. In the **Location** field, select the zone in which to create the instance.
 1. Select the type of virtual server that you want to create.
 By default, Public is selected.
 1. Select the processor architecture for the virtual server that you want to create.
 By default, x86 is selected.
-1. Select an image (that is, operating system and version), such as Debian GNU/Linux 9.x Stretch/Stable.
+1. Select an image (that is, operating system and version), such as *Debian GNU/Linux* and *ibm-debian-9-13-minimal-amd64-4*.
 Alternatively, you can select a snapshot.
-1. To set the instance size, select one of the popular profiles or click **View all profiles** to choose a different core, RAM, and network performance combination that's most appropriate for your workload.
+1. To set the instance size, select a profile.
+If you want to choose something other than the default, click **View all profiles** to choose a different core, RAM, and network performance combination that's most appropriate for your workload.
 For more information, see [Profiles](/docs/vpc?topic=vpc-profiles).

     After you create your instance, you can't update the profile.
     {: important}

 1. Select an existing SSH key or add an SSH key that is to be used to access the virtual server instance.
 To add an SSH key, click **Create key** and name the key.
 After you enter your previously generated public key value, click **Add SSH key**.
 1. _Optional:_ Enter user data to run common configuration tasks when your instance starts.
 For example, you can specify cloud-init directives or shell scripts for Linux images.
 For more information, see [User Data](/docs/vpc?topic=vpc-user-data).
+1. _Optional:_ If you want the virtual server instance to be included in a placement group, select **Add instance to placement group**.
+For more information, see [About placement groups](/docs/vpc?topic=vpc-about-placement-groups-for-vpc).
 1. Note the boot volume.
 In the current release, 100 GB is allotted for the boot volume. *Auto Delete* is enabled for the volume; the boot volume is deleted automatically if the instance is deleted.
 1. In the **Data volumes** area, click **Create** to attach a block storage volume to your instance if you want more storage.
 In this tutorial, we'll create a block storage volume and attach it to the instance later.
+1. In the **Networking** area, select the VPC that you created.
 1. In the **Network interfaces** area, you can edit the network interface and change its name.
 If you have more than one subnet in the selected zone and VPC, you can attach a different subnet to the interface.
 If you want the instance to exist in multiple subnets, you can create more interfaces.

    Each interface has a maximum network bandwidth of 16 Gbps.
 If the profile you selected for this instance has a maximum network bandwidth greater than 16 Gbps, you might want to create more interfaces to optimize network performance.
 For more information, see [Network performance notes for profiles](/docs/vpc?topic=vpc-profiles#network-perf-notes-for-profiles).